Cebu Metropolitan Cathedral

-The Cebu Metropolitan Cathedral, officially known as the Metropolitan Cathedral and Parish of Saint Vitalis and of the Immaculate Conception (dedicated to Mary, under her title, Our Lady of the Immaculate Conception and to Saint Vitalis of Milan), is the ecclesiastical seat of the Metropolitan Archdiocese of Cebu in Cebu, Philippines.
+The Cebu Metropolitan Cathedral is the ecclesiastical seat of the Metropolitan Archdiocese of Cebu in Cebu City, Philippines.
+The church is dedicated to Saint Vitalis of Milan.
 Cebu was established as a diocese on August 14, 1595.
 It was elevated as a metropolitan archdiocese on April 28, 1934, with the dioceses of Dumaguete, Maasin, Tagbilaran, and Talibon as suffragans.
-Before being raised as a primatial church in Cebu, the church was one of the first churches in the Philippines (besides the Basilica del Santo Niño) dedicated to St. Vitalis and built near the fort in April 1565 by Miguel Lopez de Legazpi, Fray Andrés de Urdaneta and Fray Diego de Herrera.
+Before being raised as a primatial church in Cebu, the church was one of the first churches in the Philippines (besides the Basilica del Santo Niño), dedicated to St. Vitalis, and built near the fort in April 1565 by Miguel Lopez de Legazpi, Fray Andrés de Urdaneta and Fray Diego de Herrera.

 Construction of the cathedral took many years due to frequent interruptions, brought about by lack of funds and other unexpected events.
 At one time, funds meant for the building of the cathedral were diverted to the Moro wars.
 The death of an incumbent bishop who spearheaded the construction/reconstruction and vacancies in the office were also factors.

 The architecture of the church is typical of Spanish colonial churches in the country, namely, squat and with thick walls to withstand typhoons and other natural calamities.
 The facade features a trefoil-shaped pediment, which is decorated with carved relieves of floral motifs, an IHS inscription and a pair of griffins.
 The Spanish Royal Coat of Arms is emblazoned in low relief above the main entrance, reflecting perhaps the contribution of the Spanish monarch to its construction.

 During World War II, much of the cathedral was destroyed by Allied bombings of the city.
 Only the belfry (built in 1835), the façade, and the walls remained.
 It was quickly rebuilt in the 1950s under the supervision of architect Jose Ma.
 Zaragosa, during the incumbency of Archbishop Gabriel Reyes.